Project Area and its Threats

 The Cordillera Azul National Park is considered a jewel in the Amazon Basin thanks to its unique location at the intersection of the Andes mountain range and the Amazon Basin.
-The Cordillera Azul landscape supports a rich ecosystem of indigenous biodiversity, high carbon stock forests and a multicultural population of more than 250,000 people organized in 400 communities living in the buffer zone around the Park boundaries, with almost no economy apart from subsistence agriculture and a poverty rate of over 40%, or about the double of Peru poverty rate.
+The Cordillera Azul landscape supports a rich ecosystem of indigenous biodiversity, high carbon stock forests and a multicultural population of more than 250,000 people organized in 400 communities living in the buffer zone around the Park boundaries.
+With almost no economy apart from subsistence agriculture, these communities have a poverty rate of over 40%, or about the double of Peru poverty rate.
 The Cordillera Azul National Park is under constant threat from illegal logging and the encroachment of subsistence agriculture by small and poor farmers who have no alternative means of income generation.

-The project will protect this unique biodiversity and restore degraded lands with agroforestry systems (cocoa & coffee) in the buffer zone relied upon by small farmers and local communities for their livelihoods, and as consequence it will avoid more than 15 million tonnes CO2 emissions over the next 6 years due to the reduction on deforestation, which is equivalent to the emissions from all the flights passing through London’s Heathrow Airport over the same period.
+The project will protect this unique biodiversity and restore degraded lands with agroforestry systems (cocoa & coffee) in the buffer zone relied upon by small farmers and local communities for their livelihoods.
+By the end of 2018, the project has avoided 25,240,372 tonnes of CO2 emissions due to its efforts to reduce deforestation.